microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Once the tool has been successfully deployed, the next step is to configure the tool on your institution's LMS.

-# Part 3: Configuring the tool in your LMS
+# Configuring the tool in your LMS and in Azure

 ## From your LMS administration settings, configure a tool manually.